-While both professions require a deep language of both the source and target languages, as well as knowledge of the culture, the job description and the skills needed to successfully perform these two professions are very different, and ideally should be performed by different professionals.
+While both roles require a deep knowledge of both the source and target languages and understanding of the culture, the skills needed to successfully perform these two jobs are very different.

 A translator’s skills include:

-- Being up-to-date on the technology used in the industry and comfortable on a computer
+- Affinity with the technology used in the language industry

 - Excellent listening and interpersonal skills

-- Excellent memory and retention so they can remember and convey the exact message
+- Excellent memory and retention to convey the message exactly

-- An ability to impartial and objective and not interject their own opinion
+- Ability to remain impartial and objective and not interject personal opinions

 Why can’t I use bilingual staff, family or friends to translate/interpret?